sladkoff/minecraft-prometheus-exporter/README.md

 A **Bukkit plugin** which exports Minecraft server stats for Prometheus.

+Looking for prometheus-export for a network?
+Try [Bungeecord Prometheus Exporter](https://github.com/weihao/bungeecord-prometheus-exporter)!

 ## Quick Start

 Drop the prometheus-exporter.jar into your Bukkit plugins directory and start your Minecraft server.